How much funding is available through State Funded Housing Assistance programs?

 After the end of the RAFT period of agreement, the tenant does not pay full contract rent or otherwise violates the lease.

 If accepting $4,000 or less in assistance, the landlord may not file for eviction due to non-payment during any month that the subsidy covers, provided, however, that if the subsidy only covers a portion of the rent and the tenant does not pay the rent share that is stated in the signed RAFT/ERMA agreement, then the landlord may file for eviction for non-payment of rent based on the portion of rent that the tenant did not pay.

 Does a landlord have to agree to a proposed settlement that would involve forgiveness of arrearages?

 Or acceptance of reduced rent for the period of the RAFT agreement?

-No. In order to receive a COVID RAFT payment of up to $10,000, the landlord must sign a RAFT agreement that meets the requirements specified above.
+No. In order to receive any RAFT/ERMA, landlords must sign a RAFT/ERMA owner contract.
 The landlord may choose to reject a proposed settlement and opt for summary process eviction.